-3.1.1 Area of investigation
+3.1.1 Area of Investigation

 Land that supports the construction footprint, construction buffer and the inundation area is identified as the area of investigation.
-The area of investigation is identified as land with the Murray River floodplain that forms part of the Nyah Vinifera Park.
+The area of investigation is comprised of land with the Murray River floodplain that forms part of the Nyah Vinifera Park.
+Parks Victoria as the land owner and manager for the park.

-The floodplain area of the park is dominated by ecological features such as a network of extensive waterways, River Red Gum forest, wetlands and inundation-dependent woodlands.
-The Vinifera Creek is the main water course traversing this area.
-This creek flows intermittently through the area from Nyah to Swan Hill.
-Parks Victoria is the land owner and manager for the park.
+The floodplain area of the park is dominated by ecological features such as River Red Gum forest, wetlands and Black Box woodlands.
+The Parnee Malloo Creek is the main water course traversing this area.
+This creek flows intermittently through the area from Nyah to Wood Wood (Mallee CMA, 2015).